badaz/foundry-vtt-dev/README.md

 Set up a sandboxed development environment for a foundry-vtt system, module or world in minutes!

+# Requirements
+- a foundryvtt user account containing a foundryvtt software licence

 # Installation

 ## Install docker